Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Expected Free-energy

 \section{Expected Free-energy}

-We indicate with $G(\pi)$ the expected free-energy obtained over future time steps until the time horizon $T$ while following a policy $\pi$.
-Basically, this is the variational free-energy of future trajectories which measures the plausibility of policies according to future predicted outcomes \cite{sajid2021active}.
+We indicate with $G(\pi)$ the expected free-energy obtained over future time steps until the time horizon $T$ while following a plan $\pi$.
+Basically, this is the variational free-energy of future trajectories which measures the plausibility of plans according to future predicted observations \cite{sajid2021active}.
 To compute it we take the expectation of variational free-energy under the posterior predictive distribution $P(o_\tau|s_\tau)$.
 Following \cite{sajid2021active} we can write:

 then: